SoftwareEngineeringToolDemos/FSE-2012-FaultTracer/ReadMe.txt

 If you want to further access the coverage data through APIs, please read the following source code files:

-1. tracer.coverage.io.StatementTraceLoader
+1. tracer.coverage.io.MethodTraceLoader

 2. tracer.coverage.io.StatementTraceLoader

 >>>>>>>>>>>>>>>>>More Info>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

-If you are intested in how each Ant task are implemented, please read "resources/faulttracer.xml"
+If you are intested in how each Ant task is implemented, please read "resources/faulttracer.xml"